gmc-code/PC-microbit-micropython/docs/lessons/For_loops_with_range.rst

 ====================================================
-For loops with range
+For loops using the range function
 ====================================================

 See: https://www.w3schools.com/python/python_for_loops.asp

-| To loop through a set of code a specified number of times, we can use the range() function,
+| To loop through a set of code a specified number of times, use the range() function.
 | The range() function returns a sequence of numbers, starting from 0 by default, and increments by 1 (by default), and ends at a specified number.

 Range function examples